sandhya063/sandhya063.github.io/README.md

 ## 🚀 About Me

-I'm Nabin Singh, a passionate coder and explorer based in Sydney.
+I'm Sandhya Aryal, a passionate coder and explorer based in Sydney.
 I breathe 💻 code and dream in algorithms.
 Outside the terminal, I love 🎸 playing guitar and ☕ sipping on a cup of coffee.

 ## 🌟 Projects